solid-bases/solid/docs/SOLID/01_SRP.md

 >
 > * start using the IDE refactor functionalities (for example in Visual Studio Code)
 > * proceed using a «Refactor by TDD» approach.
 This method will be explained in [bdd-training](https://github.com/solid-bases/bdd-training) repository.

+## Corollaries

+Applying SRP, we could assume this corollaries.

+### Functions

+> «The first rule of functions is that they should be small.
+The second rule of the functions is that *they should be smaller than that*.»
+> [...]
+> «Functions should do one thing.
+They should do it well.
+They should do it only.»
+> Robert C. Martin - Clean Code - Chapter 3: Functions

+### Classes

+> «The first rule of classes is that they should be small.
+The second rule of the classes is that *they should be smaller than that*.»
+> Robert C. Martin - Clean Code - Chapter 10: Classes